combine-org/combine-org.github.io/content/authors/COMBINE-2026/_index.md

 <h3>Visa</h3>
 Please check <a href="https://www.gov.uk/check-uk-visa">here</a> if you require a visa.
 If you need a letter to support your application, please contact the organisers.
 Additionally, if you need confirmation that a talk, poster, or breakout session will be accepted before the confirmation deadline, please contact the organisers.

+<h3> Anti-Harassment Policies </h3>
+The COMBINE community is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.
+We do not tolerate harassment of participants in our meetings, email list, and other communication mechanisms in any form.
+Sexual language and imagery is not appropriate for any of these venues, including talks, workshops, parties, email lists, Twitter and other online media.
+Participants in our meetings and discussions violating these rules may be sanctioned or expelled from our mailing lists and our meetings without a refund at the discretion of the COMBINE coordinators.
+This policy is linked on the COMBINE website.

+<h3> Child Care Availabilty & Local Resources </h3>
+COMBINE 2026 does not provide child care, however local resources for short-term child care may be available through childcare.co.uk, nannyjob.co.uk, or similar services.
+Additional information/resources will be shared as they become available.

 <h3>Support</h3>
 We gratefully acknowledge the support of the Biotechnology and Biological Sciences Research Council (BB/Z517367/1), the School of Computer Science and Mathematics at Keele University, and the EU H2020 grant MSCA-RISE-2020-101008140-EffectFact.